dortania/vanilla-laptop-guide-legacy/preparations/installer-overview.md

 What components do we need to create a bootable USB installer?

-* A USB drive - at least 4 GB (or 16 GB) - see below.
+* A full macOS installer.app or recovery image for internet install
 * A bootloader - for this guide, we'll be focusing on OpenCore
-* A Full macOS installer.app or Recovery image for internet install
+* A USB drive - at least 4 GB for an internet install, and at least 8GB for a full installer

 **USB Drive** can be a garden-variety USB 2.0 or better USB drive has at least 16 GB (for the Full/offline Installer)